diogro/expressionVariance-manuscript/main.md

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.

-1. SI data - Metadata file describing the data used in the study as well as some intermediate processing information.
+1. SI data - **Study metadata** -  Metadata file describing the data used in the study as well as some intermediate processing information.

-1. SI data - Gene expression mean and variance ranks.
+1. SI data - **Ranks** - Gene expression mean and variance ranks, across-study and tissue-specific.

-1. SI data - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.
+1. SI data - **GO enrichment** - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

 # References